 This would provide protection against a lawsuit resulting from damaged property or personal injuries

 A predetermined amount of money that you must pay towards the cost of the claim.
 Home insurance has different deductibles for different coverage.

 These are optional coverages you can buy that protect you for water damage such as sewer back up and fresh water flooding.

 This allows for the protection of your “claims free discount” in the event of your first claim.

 Referring to 'special limits' on items like jewellery or art if the value is greater than the special limit you should list the item separately.

 When you purchase comprehensive home coverage, it means you are covered for anything that is not excluded.

 When you purchase broad home coverage, it limits your contents coverage to only specific coverages, (ie. theft, fire, water damage, etc.)

 Home Insurance in Kingston - What You Need to Know

 Homeowners’ insurance policies generally provide at least $100,000 worth of liability insurance but higher amounts are available and recommended.
-Generally, it is recommended to purchase in the range of $300,000 to $500,000 worth of liability coverage.
+Generally, it is recommended to purchase in the range of $300,000 to $500,000 worth of liability coverage in Kingston.